scrapy/scrapy/docs/topics/leaks.rst

 .. function:: get_oldest(class_name)

-    Return the old object alive from the given class name, or ``None`` if not found.
+    Return the oldest object alive with the given class name, or ``None`` if none is found.
+Use :func:`print_live_refs` first to get a list of all tracked live objects.

 .. _topics-leaks-guppy: